 If you haven’t, that’s okay — most only go to the airports.
 Heck, I was one of those too.
 Newark International Airport is so close to Manhattan, when I lived in The City, I used to fly out of Newark a lot — more often than I can remember.
 I’ve only been through the actual city of Newark once, only because I was lost.
 It was around 2003 when I just moved to the East Coast from California, and I still remember the sad sights, the racial slurs, and how terrified I was.
 I wanted to get out of there as fast as I could and never ever return.

 I was raised in a wealthy area and my friends and I were taught to stay within our city and area limits.
 Everyone abided except me.
-I’ve spent time in Hunter’s Point, EPA, and the Mission — areas that are predominately Black, Mexican, Samoan or Tongan, and was never afraid walking down the streets.
+I’ve spent time in Hunter’s Point, EPA, and the Mission — areas that are predominately Black, Mexican, Samoan or Tongan, and was never afraid of walking down the streets.
 Scared, maybe, but never afraid.
 On the East Coast, there are parts where I am terrified of my well being (i.e. deep in Brooklyn or New Jersey.)
 The more states I visit, the more I realize California is a very special place

-Crap.
-I digress.
+But I digress.
 Where was I?
 Oh.
 New Jersey.

 Wow.
 New Jersey.
 Where do I even begin?
 After my first encounter with Newark, I’ve been back to various cities for several reasons.
 Nothing prepared me for the sights of Camden, Trenton, Jersey City (the otherside of the Turnpike) and Newark.
 Don’t get it twisted, I have seen my share of the ghetto.
 I’ve been to the heart of Baltimore MD.
 You know, The Wire?
-Have friends deep in predominately Black areas of Brooklyn, where the only Asian person runs the local Chinese restaurant behind bullet proof windows.
-I’ve been down South — New Orleans, Tennessee, and a few other states, as well as Detroit — like the hood of Detroit.
+Have friends residing deep in predominately Black areas of Brooklyn, where the only Asian person runs the local Chinese restaurant behind bullet proof windows.
+I’ve been down South — New Orleans, South Carolina, and a few other states, as well as Detroit — like the hood of Detroit.
 Even after all of my visits to different parts of the country, New Jersey, is the only state I never want to return to.

 Am I making you uncomfortable?
 Are you judging me?
 Do you think I am being dramatic?
 Well, take a look at those cities in Google Image Search.
 Here we have Camden, Trenton and Newark – photos don’t lie.
 I haven’t stepped foot back in those three cities since 2005ish and the images are still burnt in my mind.